[Interview] MEPs launch anonymous drop-box for shady lobbying secrets

 "If an alert was serious, we'd need to act on that and maybe go to the Belgian law enforcement authorities," Tang said.

 "But let's hope we don't end up with any more of that in Brussels," he said, referring to Qatargate-level scandals.
-"I think we've all quite enough of that already," he said.
+"I think we've all had quite enough of that already," he said.

 The US tech giants denied wrongdoing in statements to media at the time of the SME lobbying incident.